Skip to content

 • Line a baking sheet with parchment paper or a silicone mat and lightly butter the paper.
 Set aside.

 • Use Fit fruit cleaner and a scrubber.
-Scrub/wash apples with warm water about 30 seconds each.
+Scrub/wash apples with warm water for about 30 seconds each.
 Place on a towel and let completely dry.
 Once the apples have dried, place sticks in the center of each apple.

 • Place the caramel in a microwavable bowl.
-Heat 1 minute, stir, and microwave an additional minute.
+Heat for 1 minute, stir, and microwave for an additional minute.
 Add additional time, if needed, until melted.
 You can also place the caramel in a slow cooker and let melt.

 • Dip apples in the caramel, leaving about one inch around the top.
 Hold up the apples to let any excess caramel drip off.
-Use a spatula to scrape the caramel off the bottom and place on the baking sheet.
+Use a spatula to scrape the caramel off the bottom and place it on the baking sheet.
 If you are not dipping in chocolate, coat with any preferred toppings immediately or leave plain.
 Chill 5 to 10 minutes until set and remove to the counter.

 • If dipping in chocolate, let the caramel set completely before dipping.
 Melt the chocolate according to package directions.
 Either dip the caramel apples in the chocolate or drizzle over the top.
 Add any desired toppings and let set.